planetlabs/planet-client-python/design-docs/content-gsx-notes.md

 * Get an API key
 * Authenticate against the service
-* Search and download data with the cURL CLI
+* Search and download data with the CLI
 * Search and download data with the SDK
 * Find key content and support